-If you’re unsure about whether or not you want to enable this setting, then you should leave it off.
-Full dynamic range is designed for premium audio hardware, like Hi-Fi audio systems and AV receivers.
-If you’re trying to pump sound through a $30 pair of computer speakers from Amazon, this setting can actually cause distortion and improper volume increases on your device.
+Full dynamic range is designed for premium audio hardware, like digital surround sound audio systems and AV receivers.
+If you’re trying to pump sound through a $30 pair of computer speakers from Amazon, this setting can cause distortion and improper volume increases on your device.
 If you’re having difficulty listening to your music, ensure this setting is disabled.

 However, this is typically easy to replace.
 Ensure that the cable is pushed into both your receiver or speaker and the Chromecast Audio unit.
-It would also be best to try testing the unit with a different aux cable.
+It would also be best to test the device with a different aux cable.
 If you can’t get any sound out of the device, you may need to consider replacing the unit, as the 3.5mm jack may be dead or damaged.